reminia/notion2ghost/README.md

 # notion2ghost

-notion2ghost is a simple node cli tool which publishes notion page as ghost cms post.
+notion2ghost is a simple cli tool that publishes notion page as ghost cms post.

-This tool will auto upload all images to cloudinary and add the links to post markdown.
-Though images in notion are stored in aws already, it's quite slow to access directly.
-I'm more willing to serve resources through media content providers with CDN.
+This tool will auto upload all post images to cloudinary and add cloudinary links to markdown.
+Images in notion page are stored in aws, but I don't want to expose aws links.
+I'm more willing to serve resources through a CDN which is more quick.

-# Setup
+## Setup

 Refer to the .sample.env file to set up env variables for notion, ghost and cloudinary.

+Notion key is the integration secret for accessing the notion api.

-# Usage
+## Usage

 Install the tool by `npm install --global @reminia/notion2ghost --registry=https://npm.pkg.github.com`.
 Use it like below:
 ![sample](https://res.cloudinary.com/leecy-me/image/upload/v1689994812/open/notion2ghost-sample_puc8ld.jpg)